The direction of the call.

 }

-• Toggles hold state of the call.
+Removes hold from the call.

 Promise that resolves or rejects based on server response